-As discussed in Note 14 to the consolidated financial statements, the company capitalises certain internal development costs related to the design, development and enhancement of the company's products.
-The company capitalized \$6.8 million of internal development costs during the year ended December 31, 2021.
+As discussed in Note 12 to the financial statements, the group capitalizes certain internal development costs related to the design, development and enhancement of the group's products.
+The group capitalized \$4.5 million of internal development costs during the year ended December 31, 2022.

-The principal consideration for our determination that capitalized development cost is a key audit matter due to the degree of subjectivity involved in assessing which projects meet the capitalization criteria, based on the development stage of the project, and in determining the costs to be capitalized.
+The principal consideration for our determination that capitalized development cost is a key audit matter is the degree of subjectivity involved in assessing which projects meet the capitalization criteria, based on the development stage of the project and the costs being capitalized.